 - Use Direct Connect – An option favored by larger organizations that use an existing PSTN connection via a Session Border Controller (SBC) hardware device that links to Microsoft Teams.

 To get the most out of these options, we recommend you first envision how your employees will get the best experience out of Teams' voice services.
 For example, never underestimate the importance of network quality.
 When a call from Teams goes to the cloud, to the PSTN, and finally reaches your intended recipient, one low-quality link in that network chain can cause problems.
-The majority of urban and suburban offices in North America, western Europe, and Oceania should have no problems sourcing sufficient broadband to make Phone System for Teams work splendidly.
+The majority of urban and suburban offices in North America, western Europe, and Oceania should have no problems sourcing sufficient broadband to make Teams Telephony work splendidly.
 However, we caution potential Teams users with offices in rural areas with aged wireline or spotty wireless internet that their experience will be less than optimal.

-System for our own employees.
+for our own employees.